Affiliate links on Android Authority may earn us a commission. Learn more.

 In the US, Amazon has a proper way to share your account.
 You can find it under the Amazon Household tab.
-This tab allows you to create unique profiles for each member of your family, including kids.
+This tab allows you to create unique profiles for each family member, including kids.
 Household hasn’t made its way to Canada quite yet, but it will most likely do so soon.
+Right now, there’s a petition to bring Amazon Household to Canada floating around on change.org, but we’ll have to wait and see if it picks up traction.

 What other perks can you get with Amazon Prime Canada?

 We’ve already made it pretty clear that Amazon Prime packs plenty of perks, but what does each one mean?
 Let’s jump into some of the most important ones.

 Prime Music — Just like Spotify, Apple, and TIDAL, Amazon has gotten in on the music streaming game with its very own Prime Music.
 You can dive into two million songs, custom playlists, and even use Alexa integration to change your music on the fly.
 Better yet, you can download your favorites, so your jams don’t waste your data.
 Amazon also offers Prime Music Unlimited, which takes ads out of the picture for an extra fee.